Economics

 The economy should be viewed in a light no different than any other of our means to accomplishing a purpose.
 Our motto, UNITY THROUGH NOBILITY, is based on the same spirit of cooperation in pursuit of a final goal, as a prerequisite to which the folk must have total unity, including economic unity.
 Under such a worldview, class becomes merely a differentiation of occupational skills, with no social status or egotistical prestige pertaining to it.
 The steering wheel of a car is not higher or lower in status than the road wheels; nor is the engine more or less prestigious than the fuel tank; what matters is the ability of the car to complete its journey, which depends on the cooperation of all mechanical parts essential for this function.
 Thus the very notion of “class conflict” becomes as absurd as the notion of the different parts of the same vehicle declaring war on one another – all it would accomplish is disabling the entire vehicle and preventing arrival at our destination.

-Only the parts altogether superfluous to the function need be phased out, and it is the responsibility of the state to direct this.
+Only the parts altogether superfluous to the purpose need be phased out, and it is the responsibility of the state to direct this.
 We can broadly distinguish between jobs aimed at satisfying demand and jobs aimed at stimulating demand, of which the latter have no place in a National Socialist economy.

 Correspondingly, the success of a National Socialist economy is measured not by the quantity or variety of its activity, but by the labour-efficiency of its activity, and by its independence from external economic forces.
 If the measure of consumerist economic success is like measuring how fast a car can go or how many gadgets it has, the measure of National Socialist economic success would be like measuring how well it is moving itself towards the finish line.
 The fastest and most gadget-packed car is no good if the driver is lost or can be intimidated to drive in the wrong direction.